pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 I really like this technique.
-You get the benefit of a single Dockerfile with the full build encapsulated into a single file, while also producting a much smaller and more secure image.
+You get the benefit of a single Dockerfile with the full build encapsulated into a single file, while also producing a much smaller and more secure image.
 I've thrown together a quick [demo app repo][responder-demo] so that you can see it all really work and fit together, and because I wanted an excuse to play with [Responder][] :)